p4-mapreduce

 and worker

 modules.
-Launch a master with the command line entry point mapreduce-master
+Launch a Manager with the command line entry point mapreduce-manager

 .
 We’ve also provided mapreduce-submit

-to send a new job to the master.
+to send a new job to the Manager.

 Submit a MapReduce job